Megaparsec tutorial

 Final state: "branch B"

-primitive parsers, so we can work with it just like with ParsecT
+primitive parsers, so we can work with it just like with ParsecT.
+In other

 instance MonadWriter w m => MonadWriter w (StateT s m) where …